CristinaA-atVan/420201-finalproject/README.md

-# DISCLAIMER (for anyone who stumbles upon this in the future): THIS APPLICATION DOES *NOT* USE REAL WORLD MONEY
+# DISCLAIMER (for anyone who stumbles upon this in the future): THIS APPLICATION DOES *NOT* USE REAL WORLD MONEY.
+THIS WAS A FINAL PROJECT MADE FOR MY COLLEGE PROGRAMMING CLASS
-# THIS WAS A FINAL PROJECT MADE FOR MY COLLEGE PROGRAMMING CLASS
+Ok, disclaimer done?
+Good

 # TO DO
 - [ ] Implemented ***Client*** abstract class